MorinWang/morinwang.github.io/_pages/about.md

 Dr. Maolin Wang​ is a Research Assistant Professor at the Hong Kong Institute of AI for Science (HKAI-Sci), City University of Hong Kong.
 He received his Ph.D. from the Department of Data Science, City University of Hong Kong, under the supervision of ***Prof. Ruocheng Guo, Prof. Xiangyu Zhao, and Prof. Junhui Wang.*** His research focuses on graph learning, model compression, tensor/matrix decomposition, and LLMs.
-Prior to his doctoral studies, he received his master's and bachelor's degrees from the University of Electronic Science and Technology of China (UESTC) under the guidance of ***Prof. Zenglin Xu***.
+Before his doctoral studies, he received his master's and bachelor's degrees from the University of Electronic Science and Technology of China (UESTC) under the guidance of ***Prof. Zenglin Xu***.
 His ultimate goal is to contribute to the advancement of sustainable AI that is both powerful and environmentally responsible, making AI more accessible to everyone.

 # 🔥 News